PBRjr/obsidian-eberron-notes/Campaign Notes/Minor NPCs/Professor Baelen ir'Torn.md

 A professor at [[Morgrave University]], Baelen became obsessed with a fractured dragonshard he believes holds clues about the Day of Mourning.
 His radical theories have damaged his credibility.

+Having recently obtained a piece of the [[Fractured Khyber Dragonshard]], Baelin now seeks to study it and unearth its mysterious origin.
 ### Motivations

 - Alignment: Neutral